 - 3 green onions, cut into thirds

 - Toss the flank steak with cornstarch in a plastic bag until all the pieces are coated.
 Empty into a colander and shake off excess cornstarch.
 Set aside.

 - Heat 1 Tablespoon oil in a large skillet over medium-high heat.
 Add asparagus and cook for 1 minute.
-Add in garlic and ginger, then immediately add in soy sauce, water and brown sugar.
+Add in garlic and ginger, then immediately add in soy sauce or tamari, water and brown sugar.
 Turn heat down to medium and let the sauce simmer for 2 minutes.
 Pour the sauce mixture into a bowl and set aside.

 - Heat 1-1/2 Tablespoons oil in the same skillet over high heat.
 Add the beef and cook, stirring every so often, until it is just barely cooked.
 Some pink still showing is ok.
 Add the sauce with asparagus back into the skillet, turn the heat down to medium-low, and simmer until sauce reaches your desired thickness.

 - Stir in green onions and serve over rice.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.